alexyuly/ViewScript-Runtime/README.md

 ✅ Accept Properties: immutable concept instances passed down by its parent.

+You can use this to...
 - pass environment variables to an app deployment
+- pass component instances to a reusable layout
 - pass custom traits to a reusable design component

 ✅ Maintain Storage: mutable concept instances that only the component instance can access.

+You can use this to...
 - keep temporary state while a component is in use
 - store values in memory while an app is running
 - save and load data from external persistent storage
-- manage permissions to access external data

 ✅ Have Children, by creating component instances and passing properties to them.